dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 ### Type Detection

 After deciding the dialect that will be used, we detect the types of each column.
 Our _Type Detection_ considers the following types: `SQLNULL`, `BOOLEAN`, `BIGINT`, `DOUBLE`, `TIME`, `DATE`, `TIMESTAMP`, `VARCHAR`.
 These types are ordered in specificity, which means we first check if a column is a `SQLNULL`; if not, if it's a `BOOLEAN`, and so on, until it can only be a `VARCHAR`.
-DuckDB has more types than the ones used by default.
+DataMiner has more types than the ones used by default.
 Users can also define which types the sniffer should consider via the `auto_type_candidates` option.

 At this phase, the type detection algorithm goes over the first chunk of data (i.e., 2048 tuples).
 This process starts on the second valid row (i.e., not a note) of the file.
 The first row is stored separately and not used for type detection.
 It will be later detected if the first row is a header or not.
 The type detection runs a per-column, per-value casting trial process to determine the column types.
 It starts off with a unique, per-column array with all types to be checked.
 It tries to cast the value of the column to that type; if it fails, it removes the type from the array, attempts to cast with the new type, and continues that process until the whole chunk is finished.